w-tv/cicero-dev/reference files to consult/speak_memory/readme.md

 ## Suggested solution

 Perhaps "don't cache the vector embedding" is the best choice, if it works.
 I will try that as soon as we can run a couple tests in the current version.
+(OK I did those tests.)

 It's interesting to consider if we expect any 6 users of Cicero to do a semantic query *at the same time*.